ObsidienStudio/Obsidian_Liftoff/content/en/about/index.md

 ---
-title: Salutations voyageurs !
+title: About us
-seo_title: À propos
+seo_title: About us
 slug: about
 type: about
-description: Qui sont ces mystérieux personnages ?
-Voyons cela tout de suite...
+description: Who are thoses freaks ?
+Let's find out...
 ---

 Meridian Corp is a community of content and video game creators, gamers and players who met through gaming and founded a community that anyone can join.